Richard Fitzalan, 4th Earl of Arundel: Death and succession

 By 1394, Arundel was again a member of the royal council, and was involved in a quarrel with John of Gaunt, whom he accused in the parliament of that year.
 Fitzalan further antagonized the King by arriving late for the queen's funeral.
 Richard II, in a rage, snatched a wand and struck Fitzalan in the face and drew blood.
 Shortly after that, the King feigned a reconciliation but he was only biding his time for the right moment to strike.

 Arundel was persuaded by his brother Thomas to surrender himself and to trust the king's clemency.
-On 12 July 1397, Richard was arrested for his opposition to Richard II, as well as plotting with Gloucester to imprison the king.
+On 12 July 1397, Richard Fitzalan was arrested for his opposition to Richard II, as well as plotting with Gloucester to imprison the king.
 He stood trial at Westminster and was attainted.
 He was beheaded on 21 September 1397 and was buried in the church of the Augustin Friars, near Old Broad Street, London.
 Tradition holds that his final words were said to the executioner, "Torment me not long, strike off my head in one blow".

-In October 1400, the attainder was reversed, and Richard's son Thomas succeeded to his father's estates and honours.
+In October 1400, the attainder was reversed, and Richard Fitzalan's son Thomas succeeded to his father's estates and honours.